 3.2.4.2.
 For PNiPAM polymer, rinse once with toluene and twice with ethanol.

 3.2.5.
-Choose at least two cantilever chips as control cantilever chips, skipping step 3.3 and rinse them as follows to increase the polarity of the solvent:
+Choose at least two AFM cantilever chips as control AFM cantilever chips, skipping step 3.3 and rinse them as follows to increase the polarity of the solvent:

 3.2.5.1.
 For PEG and PS polymers, rinse twice with ethanol and once with water.